ansonphong/postworld/infinite/less/breakpoints.md

-# Postworld : LESS / CSS Breakpoint Variables
+# Postworld : LESS Breakpoint Variables

 The Postworld breakpoint variables are based on the Bootstrap screen sizes.
 Variables are defined to make it easy to define responsive CSS styling.